-Ford’s Ranger is best-known as its compact pickup truck that’s been built for three generations in the U.S., with a fourth coming back in 2019.
+Ford’s Ranger is best-known as its compact pickup truck that’s been built for four generations in the U.S. (with a fifth Ford Ranger generation due soon).
 But the automaker has also used the name for a trim package on the larger F-Series trucks; the name originally appeared as a model under the Edsel brand in the late 1950s.
-A version of the Ranger was also sold by Mazda as the B Series.
+A version of the Ranger was also sold by Mazda as the Mazda B-Series.

-For 2019, the Ranger has been reimagined as a midsize pickup for the North American market, comparable in size to Ford’s Explorer Sport Trac and set to compete against the Toyota Tacoma and Chevy Colorado.
-The T6 is available in a SuperCab model with 2+2 doors, extended cab and six-foot bed, or SuperCrew with a four-door, crew-size cab and a five-foot bed.
+For 2019, the fourth-generation Ranger was reimagined as a midsize pickup for the North American market, comparable in size to Ford’s Explorer Sport Trac and set to compete against the Toyota Tacoma and Chevy Colorado.
+The T6 was available in a SuperCab model with 2+2 doors, extended cab and six-foot bed, or SuperCrew with a four-door, crew-size cab and a five-foot bed.
 It features a new grille and frame-mounted steel bumper as well as an aluminum hood.
-The aluminum tailgate has a high-mounted handle and a spoiler.
-Expect a two- or four-wheel-drive and a 2.3-liter turbocharged EcoBoost four-cylinder gas engine mated to a ten-speed automatic transmission.
+The aluminum tailgate had a high-mounted handle and a spoiler.
+It featured a two- or four-wheel-drive configuration and a 2.3-liter turbocharged EcoBoost four-cylinder gas engine mated to a ten-speed automatic transmission.

 1998 - 2012 Ford Ranger (3rd Generation)

 Ford gave this third generation a significant overhaul including a longer wheelbase and longer cab, though the interior design remained largely unchanged.

 The inline four-cylinder engine was increased to 2.5 liters from 2.3 liters and it now made 117 horsepower.
 A 3.0-liter V6 engine was optional as was a larger 4.0-liter V6.